Duralutin Side Effects

 Generic Name: hydroxyprogesterone

-Note: This page contains information about the side effects of hydroxyprogesterone.
-Some of the dosage forms included on this document may not apply to the brand name Duralutin.
+Note: This document contains side effect information about hydroxyprogesterone.
+Some of the dosage forms listed on this page may not apply to the brand name Duralutin.

 For the Consumer